 The Apple iPhone X has a 5.8-inch Super Retina HD OLED display with a resolution of 2436 x 1125 pixels, which puts its pixel density at a little softer than the Pixel 2 XL at 458ppi.

-It too has an 18:9 aspect ratio though there is no always on display option, but it does add HDR compatibility.
+It too has a taller aspect ratio though there is no always on display option, but it does add HDR compatibility.
 The iPhone X also offers 3D Touch, which is Apple's version of a pressure sensitive display and it also comes with Apple's True Tone technology, meaning the display adapts to its surroundings.

 Google Pixel 2 XL vs Apple iPhone X: Cameras

 - iPhone X has dual-rear camera with dual OIS

 - Higher resolution front camera on Pixel 2 XL